supershaneski/react-ml5-sample/README.md

 User can load image or take picture (if using mobile device/tablet).

-After the image is loaded and referenced passed via `useRef`, the `ImageClassifier` method is called and loaded with `MobileNet` model.
+After the image is loaded and reference passed via `useRef`, the `ImageClassifier` method is called and loaded with `MobileNet` model.

 One can use either `callback` or `Promise` style.
 I used `Promise` for convenience.